AsgerRiisVienberg/Source-code-for-Master-Thesis/README.md

 It is structured in blocks, with the first block dedicated to loading and processing images, and subsequent blocks focusing on smoothing and post-processing.
 The use of the subsequent block is optional.
 For all data presented in the final report, the post-processing was performed using Mcalibration.

+### 3. fitfun
+Script for running the virtual experiments based on the Ree-Errying model.

 ## Numerical solvers

 ### 1. Neo-Hookean incremental solver